-The amount of the lump sum will be three times your Pensionable Pay at the date of your death.
+The amount of the lump sum will be two times your Pensionable Pay at the date of your death if you do not leave any surviving Spouse and/or Child or two and a half times your Pensionable Pay if you are survived by a Spouse and/or Child.
 This lump sum will be payable regardless of whether or not you had reached your Normal Retirement Date.
 Any lump sum will be reduced by any lump sum benefit payable under a separate arrangement provided by your Employer.

 This lump sum will be payable at the discretion of the Trustee.

-(b) Partner's pension
+(b) Spouse's pension